nais/doc/security/auth/maskinporten.md

 The Nais platform provides support for simple declarative provisioning of an [Maskinporten client] with sensible defaults that your application may use to integrate with Maskinporten.

 An Maskinporten client allows your application to leverage Maskinporten for authentication and authorization requesting external apis.
-To achieve this, your application must implement [Jwt grants].
+To achieve this, your application must implement [JWT grants].

 ## Configuration